kevinolega/callcentertrainingtips/6wel/guidelines/lesson-zero.md

 My first years in my career were spent working in sales.

-I made a higher income, and it was fun and exciting, but at the age that I'm in, I can't afford to have a big paycheck one month and a tiny or no paycheck some months.
+I made a higher income, and it was fun and exciting, but at the age that I'm in, I can't afford to have a big paycheck one month and a tiny or no paycheck some other months.

 Because that's what happens in sales.